wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 diffcult to implement two phase locking (2PL) on top of this.
 Indeed, what 2PL requires is simple: (1) All read/write operations to data items should be protected by locks of the corresponding mode.
 (2) No locks shall be released before the last acquire of a lock.
 It is also correct to make (2) more restrictive but understandable: (2') Locks are acquired as we access data items, but no locks shall be released before the final commit point.
-(1)(2) is the general form of 2PL, while
+(1)(2) is the general form of 2PL, granting the full scheduling power in 2PL family, while (1)(2') is called strong strict 2PL, or SS2PL.
+There is actually a midpoint, (2'')
-(1)(2') is called strong strict 2PL, or SS2PL.
-There is actually a midpoint, (2'') Locks are acquired as we access data items, but no **writer** locks shall be released before final commit point.
+Locks are acquired as we access data items, and no **writer** locks shall be released before final commit point.
+Reader locks shall not be released before the last lock acquire as in 2PL.
 (1)(2'') is called strict 2PL, or S2PL.

+(TODO: How to implement SS2PL/S2PL/2PL in hardware)

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.